isabella232/studio-appstore-service/README.md

 - execute ```dotnet dev-certs https --trust```

 - if that command is not working either, check to see if you've got the .NET Core installed by executing ```dotnet --info``` which should show you details regarding the .NET installation on your PC.
-You should have .NET Core 3.1 or greater, installed.
+You should have .NET Core 3.1 SDK or greater, installed.

 - if you don't, then go to https://dotnet.microsoft.com/download#windowsvs2015 and install it
 - restart the PC and execute ```dotnet dev-certs https --trust``` again